Ferdinand Eidman

-Ferdinand Eidman (December 1, 1842 Worms, then in the Grand Duchy of Hesse, now in Rhineland-Palatinate, Germany – May 5, 1910 Manhattan, New York City) was an American politician from New York.
+Ferdinand Eidman (December 1, 1842 – May 5, 1910) was an American printer and politician from New York.
+He served in the New York State Assembly in 1879 and in the New York State Senate from 1880 to 1881.

-Life
+Early life and military service

-He attended the common schools in Germany, and then emigrated to the United States.
-He settled in New York City and became a lithographic printer.
+Eidman was born on December 1, 1842, in Worms, then in the Grand Duchy of Hesse (now in Rhineland-Palatinate, Germany).
+He attended the common schools in Germany and then emigrated to the United States, settling in New York City.

+He became a lithographic printer.
 He fought in the American Civil War.

 In 1865, he married Mary Germann, and they had several children.

+Political career

-He was a member of the New York State Assembly (New York Co., 10th D.) in 1879; and a member of the New York State Senate (7th D.) in 1880 and 1881.
+Eidman was a member of the New York State Assembly (New York County, 10th District) in 1879.

+He was a member of the New York State Senate (7th District) in 1880 and 1881.

 In 1885, he was elected Coroner of New York City.

-He was Collector of Internal Revenue for the Third District of New York during the Benjamin Harrison administration; and was again appointed to this office by President William McKinley in 1897.
+He served as Collector of Internal Revenue for the Third District of New York during the Benjamin Harrison administration (1889–1893).
+He was again appointed to this office by President William McKinley in 1897.

-He died on May 5, 1910, at his home at 51 Seventh Street in Manhattan of diabetes, and was buried at the Lutheran All Faiths Cemetery.